 - Sharing of location information with other MC services as well as across MC systems; and

-- Handling of past location information and means to handle location information for unauthenticated MC services users.
+- Handling of past location.

 A selection process should be undertaken to decide which additional identity from solutions 9 and 11 can be progressed.

-Solution 12 for a limited service state reuses an existing 3GPP solution.
-How this solution is applied and which roles are within the scope of entities in the MC system are FFS.

-Further study is needed on mechanisms that can provide a limited service state to support solution x for the inclusion of unauthenticated MC service user.
+Further study is needed on mechanisms that can provide a limited service state for the inclusion of an unauthenticated MC service user.

 Handling of location information while being in IOPS mode of operation shall be added at a later stage, after 3GPP TS 23.180 is finalized.